MACS-30111-23/pa00-VeraMao/README.md

 What I did for HW P00:
 1. Clone the private repository to my local machine using SSH.
 2. Save changes to keep track the progress.
-3. Commit and Push changes to the master repository.
+3. Commit and Push changes to the master repository (with Tags!)
-4. Create separate branches for different part of the assignment.
+4. Create separate branches for different part of the assignment (usually will do but not for this one).
-5. Push Git Tags.

 New Learnings and Surprises:<br/>
-One learning aspect of suing Git/Github for homework is the ability to track changes, revert to the previous versions, and collaborate with team on he same project.
+One learning aspect of suing Git/Github for homework is the ability to track changes, revert to the previous versions, and collaborate with team on the same project.
 The integration of Markdown shows how simple markdown can improve documentation.

 ## 📚  Resources